deanmlittle/rpuzzle/readme.md

 ```

 #### Step 4) Broadcast transaction
 Head on over to https://whatsonchain.com/broadcast and paste in your new raw tx hex.
-You can either preview the TX to make sure everything looks correct (also not a bad way to figure out your fee rate).

-Assuming everything looks okay, hit the broadcast button and you're done!
+You can either preview the TX to make sure everything looks correct (also not a bad way to figure out your fee rate), or assuming everything looks okay, hit the broadcast button and you're done!

 ### Other examples
 You can actually publish any kind of R Puzzle you want.
 Here's a transaction I made where I created one output of each type: